Khushi Khushiyagi: Development

 Yogi G. Raj expressed his intention to become an independent director after working with thenotable directors Preetham Gubbi and Harsha.
 He chose a remake for his first film and obtained the rights.
 The title for the film was initially Savira Janmaku, subsequently changed to Crazy Boy, which became Shokilal, which then turned into Kushi Kushiyali before being finalised as Kushi Kushiyagi.

 Casting

 Before Ganesh was given the lead role, the producers considered Puneeth Rajkumar but scheduling conflicts prevented this.
 Kajal Agarwal was approached to play the character of Nadini, which was originally played by Nithya Menen in Gunde Jaari Gallanthayyinde.
 The director instead chose Amulya, who had appeared with Ganesh in Cheluvina Chittara and Shravani Subramanya.
 The Telugu actress Nandini Rai was added to the cast to play the second lead of a fashion designer that was played by Isha Talwar in the original Telugu version.

 Soundtrack

 Music director Anup Rubens scored the music for the original film (Gunde Jaari Gallanthayyinde) and for this remake.
 The soundtrack EP consists of five tracks.
 The lyrics were written by Jayant Kaikini, K. Kalyan and V. Nagendra Prasad.
+All of the songs were reused from the original.